ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 **i.ii.
 Database Features**

-- A cloud and scalable database.
+A cloud and scalable database, e.g. Pinecone.
+It is designed to scale horizontally to handle large volumes of embeddings.
 - Supports nearest neighbor search, using cosine or Euclidean similarity.
+- Supports filtering based on metadata.
 - The following fields are stored for further mapping with Documents Storage:
   1. Document ID
   2. Version number
-  3. Metadata storage (document title, author, creation date)
+  3. Document's Metadata (document title, author, creation date)
+  4. Model's Metadata (Baseline / Main embedding tool, model's realease version)
-  4. Embeddings representation
+  5. Embeddings representation
 - Embeddings, metadata, and queries are encrypted to ensure security.
 Strict access control managment.

+**Database quantified requirements:**
+- Should return top-10 nearest neighbors within 100ms for up to 1 million vectors.
+- Should support at least 1000 Queries Per Second for nearest neighbor searches on a dataset of 1 million vectors.

 ### **ii.
 Documents Storage**

-A scalable cloud service (e.g. AWS S3) for scalable storage and files managment for the following data types:
-1. Original files uploaded by clients, including their versions.
+A scalable cloud service (e.g. AWS S3) for scalable storage and files managment for original files uploaded by clients, including their versions.
 The service returns a URL (Document ID) for each uploaded file, which is stored in the embeddings database metadata.
-2. Chat communications and response ratings, structured as JSON objects with fields for user queries, responses, timestamps and ratings.

 ### **iii.
 Chat UI**